buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 ~~~~~~~

-The :bb:reporter:`IRC` status target creates an IRC bot which will attach to certain channels and be available for status queries.
+The :bb:reporter:`IRC` reporter creates an IRC bot which will attach to certain channels and be available for status queries.
 It can also be asked to announce builds as they occur, or be told to shut up.

 The IRC Bot in buildbot nine, is mostly a rewrite, and not all functionality has been ported yet.